vfarah-if/GitPlayground/README.md

 Full stack indaba is a *Marathon Indaba* making you a *Shaka Zulu*.
 Solving the front-end using my backend solution, or the data part only, or the domain logic is more a 5 km run to half a Comrades marathon, making you a *Senzangakona* or the father of something great.
 If you just want to learn about how I solved it, academic or to understand a gist, you will just have to be a *Voortrekker* or "forward walker".
 There is also a business aspect of coming up with good business cases for new and interesting features within each problem domain, trying to think of other things to do outside of the given requirments, making you a *Tito Mboweni*.
 Finally it would be great to do a *gist* about what you observed from the solution, what unique value you offered whether it is speed, elegance, visual design or feature rich business value, this is your creative writing space to comment on.

-The structure of a typical indaba should start with some real world issue that needs an obvious solution.
+The structure of a typical indaba should start with some real-world issue that needs an obvious solution.
 The solution can then be extended with creative ideas to facilitate a topic or simply by necessity making up the simplest requirments on a topic of interest like *security*, *caching*, *coding practises* or anything else you can add to this topic to make it complete.
 For anyone trying to do a part of the problem, look at the business or technical requirments to make sure you develop the part of the puzzle to fit in with the existing other components.

+Why the Git Playground?
+Originally I tried to utilise the Git API as a starter.
+In actual fact I abandoned the idea and kept the name only.
+As it is hosted on Git, that is probably the only Git thing related to this Real-world kata play ground.

 # Transport for London Indaba

 Transport for London have created an endpoint that returns an abundance of data without options to paginate, filter, sort or cache data.
 You can see more about this API here within the [api.tfl.gov.uk](https://api.tfl.gov.uk/swagger/ui/index.html?url=/swagger/docs/v1#!/AccidentStats/AccidentStats_Get).
 Thank you London TFL for hosting this huge API to help us have our first Indaba to make it better for you.

 My original reason for stumbling across this API was to find some statistics about my menacing cycle route through London city traffic, to resolve where I should cycle safely and what roads I should avoid.
-This API was a little tricky in helping me safe-up my route and returned, on average more than fifty thousand records per year, with no option to filter or return the data in some other useful order.
+This API was a little tricky in helping me safe-up my route and returned, on average, more than fifty thousand records per year, with no option to filter or return the data in some other useful order.
 I thought this is a good opportunity to create a full stack, partial or minimal solution depending on which Indaba you decide to endure down.

 !["TFL Unified API"](screenshots/TFLUnifiedApi.png)

-This API is a great way to exercise the first real world solution, for not only creating a better API, but also to exercise different skills in solving real world API problems.
+This API is a great way to exercise the first real-world solution, for not only creating a better API, but also to exercise different skills in solving real world API problems.
 Remember to test drive your solution and if you are going to follow anything, make sure it is the KISS principle to make this better than it is.

 ## Client or Domain indaba